kzar/davemail/README.md

 - Sending emails using msmtp blocks Emacs, which sucks when the connection to Fastmail is slow.
 - Finish the old message archiving functionality?
-- Figure out how to delete emails from Gmail properly and fix the folder to tag mapping there.
 - Perhaps replace some of davemail.py with [imapfilter][11]?
 - Have notmuch use my local copy of my contacts [for address completion][12] as well as the notmuch database.
 (See `notmuch-address-command`.)